Global business groups warn India over new tax plan

 MUMBAI/NEW DELHI International trade groups representing more than 250,000 companies have told Indian prime minister Manmohan Singh in a letter that his government's new retrospective tax proposals have led foreign businesses to reconsider their investments in the country.

-On Monday the UK's finance minister George Osborne also raised his concerns over the issue with his Indian counterpart.
+On Monday Chancellor George Osborne also raised his concerns over the issue with his Indian counterpart.

 The letter from seven foreign business groups delivers the broadest criticism yet made by the overseas business community of an Indian government that has failed to enact economic reforms to spur investment and revive growth.